jasmin-alvarez/Methods/README.md

 # Methods

+## Array Methods

-Map : Create a new array with the result of the callback function (this function is executed for each item same as forEach) Time Complexity: 0(n)
+1) Map : Create a new array with the result of the callback function (this function is executed for each item same as forEach)
+Time Complexity: 0(n)
 Example :